Scattering data and correlation function for the $K f_1(1285)$ interaction: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Prof. Juan Nieves for useful discussions.
 This work is partly supported by the National Natural Science Foundation of China (NSFC) under Grants No. 12575081, No. 12365019, No. 12405089 and No. 12247108, and by the Natural Science Foundation of Guangxi province under Grant No. 2023JJA110076, and by the Central Government Guidance Funds for Local Scientific and Technological Development, China (No. Guike ZY22096024).
 This work is partly supported by the China Postdoctoral Science Foundation under Grant No. 2022M720360 and No. 2022M720359.
+J. Song would also like to thank the support from the Hainan Provincial Excellent Talent Team under the “Four Talents” Gathering Program of Hainan Province.
 This work was supported by the National Key R{\&}D Program of China (Grant No. 2024YFE0105200).
 This work is also partly supported by the Spanish Ministerio de Economia y Competitividad (MINECO) and European FEDER funds under Contracts No. FIS2017-84038-C2-1-PB, PID2020-112777GB-I00, and by Generalitat Valenciana under contract PROMETEO/2020/023.
 This project has received funding from the European Union Horizon 2020 research and innovation program under the program H2020-INFRAIA-2018-1, grant agreement No. 824093 of the STRONG-2020 project.